GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/sandboxingEval/index.md

 ```

 This doesn't fail!
 Even though `Handlebars.compile` ends up using `new Function`, things work
-exactly as expected, and we end up with a compiled template in `templates[‘hello']`.
+exactly as expected, and we end up with a compiled template in `templates['hello']`.

 ### Pass the result back {: #pass_result }